seanmichaelmcgee/whisper_local_deploy/README.md

 The application is optimized for English and transcription only.
 This can easily be adjusted in the transcriber code.
 This application runs stably in Ubuntu 24.04 on PC with NVIDIA 1660 Ti, 6GB of VRAM, and a 9th generation Intel i7.
 Enjoy!

+A green status bar was added so you know when it is detecting audio.

+Given distribution issue, at present to run I recommend a fresh terminal, activating VENV in your PATH, and running gui-v0.8.py,

 ## ✨ Features